Dr. Bryan Alsip talks about the new bivalent mRNA boosters that protect us against the latest COVID-19 Omicron subvariants BA.4 and BA.5.

 Get Your COVID-19 Shot at University Health

-Visit our website to learn more about where to get your free COVID-19 vaccine.
+Visit our website to learn more about where to get your COVID-19 vaccine.